What is a "District of Innovation"

 To become a District of Innovation, a school district must adopt an innovation plan, as set forth in Texas Education Code chapter 12A.

-In December 2016, the Dallas ISD Board of Trustees took the first step in becoming a District of Innovation and adopted a resolution that gives the Superintendent the authority to appoint a local innovation committee that would be responsible for developing a local innovation plan.
-This plan would then be reviewed by the Board of Trustees and the public, with final approval coming from the Board of Trustees in May 2016.
+In December 2016, the Dallas ISD Board of Trustees took the first step in becoming a District of Innovation and adopted a resolution that gave the Superintendent the authority to appoint a local innovation committee that would be responsible for developing an innovation plan for the district.
+This plan was reviewed by the Board of Trustees and the public.
+The board approved the innovation plan in May 2017.